alchemy-swift/alchemy/Docs/6b_RuneRelationships.md

 ## Eager Loading Relationships

 In order to access a relationship property of a queried `Model`, you need to load that relationship first.
 You can "eager load" it using the `.with()` function on a `ModelQuery`.
 Eager loading refers to preemptively, or "eagerly", loading a relationship before it is used.
+Eager loading also solves the N+1 problem; if N `Pet`s are returned with a query, you won't need to run N queries to find each of their `Owner`s.
+Instead, a single, followup query will be run that finds all `Owner`s for all `Pet`s fetched.

 This function takes a `KeyPath` to a relationship and runs a query to fetch it when the initial query is finished.